marklogic-community/grove-react-ui/BEST_PRACTICES.markdown

 #### Wrap APIs in Javascript objects

-TODO: create API wrappers as objects containing functions.
+Within your Redux modules, create default API wrappers as objects containing functions.
 Your application should work against these objects, which translate function calls into API calls - and API responses into front-end Javascript objects.
-Whenever possible, inject this API object as a dependency into your components, etc.
+These should be an argument to actionCreators so that consumers of your actionCreators can provide alternative API adapters.
+(There are other ways to organize this, and other ideas are welcome, particularly if we could standardize on an approach.)

 Setting things up this way allows someone else to provide a new API object to wrap a different API (perhaps running directly against MarkLogic and dispensing with a middle-tier altogether), but reuse the same front-end.

-### Separate "Smart" and "Dumb" (or "Presentational") Components
+### Separate "Smart" Containers and "Dumb" Components in the UI

-As componentization as taken over Web frameworks, there is a cross-framework pattern of separating presentational components from smart containers.
+As component-based architecture has taken over Web frameworks, a useful cross-framework pattern has emerged of separating presentational components from smart containers.

 TODO: further reading

-#### Presentational ("Dumb")
+#### Presentational ("Dumb") Components

 Presentational components are concerned only with:

 - rendering a view based on input properties
 - responding to user interaction by invoking passed-in callbacks or emitting events
   - AngularJS and Vue.js tend to expect event emission, but can also take callbacks
-  - TODO: should we always pass in functions (which tend to be bound action creators in the context of Redux?)
+  - in ML-Treehouse to-date, we have adopted the convention of always passing in callbacks.
+In the context of Redux, these callbacks are bound action creators.

-Presentational components should be kept unaware of overall state.
+Presentational components should be unaware of overall state.
 They should not know that Redux is managing state for them.
 They should not know how to invoke middle-tier APIs.
-Pull them into some other application and pass them the right inputs (data properties and input functions), and they should happily function in any context.
+Pull them into some other application and pass them the right inputs (data properties and callback functions), and they should happily function in any context.

-Presentational components can render children components, including 'smart' children.
+Presentational components can include children components, including 'smart' children.

-#### Smart Components (or "Containers")
+#### Smart Containers

 Smart components are concerned only with: